Mpfk/mineshaft-manager/README.md

 ## Clean up

-If you want to permanently delete the resources created by appLaunchpad, destroy the deployed infrastructure with the following command:
+If you want to permanently delete the resources created by Mineshaft Manager, destroy the deployed infrastructure with the following command:

 ```sh
 terraform destroy